arumadri/dlnm/README.md

 ## Files
 + `images` images used in the presentation.
 + `output` pdf of slides.
-+ `references` material for used in the preparation of the slides, including books, articles and a thesis.
++ `references` material used in the preparation of the slides, including books, articles and a thesis.
 + `main.tex` latex code for generating the presentation slides.